Single-cell Physiology

 As soon as possible

-Filamentous Growth and Biofilm formation in S. cerevisiae and C. albicans resolved by single cell imaging Experimental (Bachelor or Master)Evelina Tutucci (evelina.tutucci@vu.nl)
+Filamentous Growth and Biofilm formation in S. cerevisiae and C. albicans resolved by single cell imaging Experimental (Master)Evelina Tutucci (evelina.tutucci@vu.nl)

 Background